 MAR 70 (156.525 MHz) – Digital Selective Calling

-The download channel files are set to scan channels 16 and 13.
+The channels should be set to scan channels 16 and 13.

 UHF Cruise Ship Frequencies On Board

 UHF frequencies are part of the channel list.
 These are not VHF marine channels, but they are the UHF marine channels commonly utilized on board large vessels, such as cruise ships and ferries.
 Ships also may have UHF repeaters on these frequencies for use by the working crews.
 There are 6 sets of paired channels.
 The 457 MHz range is common to both european CEPT and USA/North American ships.
 The channels in the 467 MHz range may vary by the area where the vessel is from.
 The UHF channel names with A designators are european CEPT and the channel names with B designators are USA/North American.
 Example: Channel UHF1B is a USA/North America channel at 467.750000 MHz.
 The repeater offset is 10.000000 MHz for CEPT vessels and 10.225000 MHz for USA and North American vessels.
 Duplex UHF repeaters with either (-) Negative or (+) Positive splits are common on vessels.